A trip to Andalucía would not be complete without a visit to the Nerja Caves, one of Spain’s most popular and spectacular historical sites.

 The Nerja Caves were officially inaugurated on June 12th 1960 and opened to the public.

-The Nerja Caves is offering a new experience for visitors, with groups of up to fifty people able to enjoy a guided tour of the caverns in the company of actor Miguel Joven, famous for his role as ‘Tito’ in the popular TV series Verano Azul.
+The Nerja Caves also offers a special experience for visitors, with groups of up to fifty people able to enjoy a guided tour of the caverns in the company of actor Miguel Joven, famous for his role as ‘Tito’ in the popular TV series Verano Azul.

-These special visits will be daily at 14:00 and 18:30 and will start on May 16th and continue until late June.
+These special visits will be daily at 14:00 and 18:30.
 As well as learning all about the caves and its early inhabitants, visitors will be treated to a series of anecdotes from Miguel Joven relating to the filming of one of the episodes of Verano Azul which took place inside the caves.

 There is also the possibility of combining a visit to the caves with a lunch or dinner at the Nerja Caves Restaurant.
 These special guided visits can be booked online via the Nerja Caves website: www.cuevadenerja.es